kryfnut/bidnamic-devops-challenge/README.md

 5. Navigate into /iac folder - 'cd iac/' and follow below steps -

     A. Edit the following in ingress.tf file -

         data "aws_route53_zone" "tobisolomon_me" {
         name = "tobisolomon.me"         // change to your DN hosted on Route53
         }

         data "aws_acm_certificate" "tobisolomon_me" {
-            domain   = "tobisolomon.me" // change to your DN hosted on Route53 w/SSL
+        domain   = "tobisolomon.me"     // change to your DN hosted on Route53 w/SSL Cert
         statuses = ["ISSUED"]
         }

     Then save the file and exit.

+    B. Edit the following in provider-backend.tf file -

+        backend "s3" {
+            bucket  = "iac-tobi-solomon"    //your S3 bucket name key     = "bidnamic/"           //path in the bucket region  = "eu-west-2"           //region where bucket resides in AWS profile = "tobi"                //AWS CLI/Configure profile
+            encrypt = true
+          }
+        }

-        B.  Run the following commands to process Terraform files
+    C.  Run the following commands to process Terraform files

         - terraform init        #to install all dependencies and required providers
         - terraform plan        #to see a list/summary of all resources to be provisioned
         - terraform apply       #to install the resources as detailed in 'plan' to AWS

-6. Once installation is complete, trigger (push/pull to master) the Git Actions workflow to deploy the Flask App within your EKS Cluster and expose it via https://bidnamic.your_domain_name/
+6. Once terraform installation is complete, trigger (push/pull to master) the Git Actions workflow to deploy the Flask App within your EKS Cluster and expose it via https://bidnamic.your_domain_name/

 ### Monitoring